 Where a supplier, contributor or expert provides contact details, qualifications or employment information to us, we may publish this on our websites and/or in our Supplier Directory.

 Sale or other disposal of our business

 If, for any reason, we dispose of any part of our business, we may transfer any records (which may include your personal data) to the new owner.

 Invitations, Newsletters and Opportunities

-AZoNetwork and our suppliers would each like to contact you by email about products, services and a range of other initiatives.
+AZoNetwork, our suppliers, or those legal entities that are Subsidiaries or Direct Affiliates of the suppliers, would each like to contact you by email about products, services and a range of other initiatives.
 These communications may be sent in various forms, including email and mail in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth).
 We will only send you direct marketing communications and information where we have your consent.
 You can opt out at any time and details of how to opt-in to or opt-out of receiving information are on relevant pages of this Website and/or in the electronic message you receive.

 We will usually try to tailor the communications we send to you so that they are relevant and in line with the preference options you have chosen which form part of the personal profile we will create for you.